projectnavex/project-navex/README.md

 ## Todo

+* User able to key in / remove / swap around checkpoints.
 * Highlight chosen checkpoints in NDS.
-* Option to change map to satellite view.
-* User able to key in / remove / swap around checkpoints.
-* Database of known checkpoints.
+* Database of known checkpoints?